Preksha249/Shopping/README.md

 # Shopping
-shopping which includes buying and billing the items by user . the items which admin would have stored in the shop(list) already
+using files in linked list the items are stores with their details by the admin the user has 3 options of selectiong items and deleting items and checkout ie. billing.